 We offer our talents of melody and song

 By joining our hearts with the beauty of sound, we give voice to our faith through the art of music.
 Music soothes, excites, challenges, and unites us in ways in which words alone cannot.
-Through our hymns, psalms and acclamations, the singing of our choirs, and the sound of our instruments, music enables us to touch the deepest mysteries of God as we unite together in prayer.
+Through our hymns, psalms and acclamations, the singing of our choir and the sound of our instruments, music enables us to touch the deepest mysteries of God as we unite together in prayer.

 Explore the various ways in which we make music by clicking on each heading.

 For more information about our music programs, contact Music Director Mark Downey at 630-584-2596.

 For adults - high school age and older